Felisong/recipe-example/recipes.md

 Gradually add the powdered sugar, mixing on low speed until combined.
 Add the heavy cream, vanilla extract, and a pinch of salt.
 Beat on high speed for about 3 minutes until fluffy.

-Step 8: Assemble the Cake
+Step 8: Assemble the Cake!
 Once the cakes are completely cooled, place one layer on a serving plate.
 Spread a layer of buttercream frosting on top.
 Place the second layer on top and frost the top and sides of the cake.